mannyrobles/personal-portfolio/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 This project was started to test my web development skills.
 I went on to dribbble.com to see interesting UX/UI designs for webpages and decided to try and recreate it soley based off of the images of the site itself.
+This design is rom Zaim Maulana - https://dribbble.com/shots/17989398-Financy-Finance-Landing-Page

 <!-- <p align="right">(<a href="#readme-top">back to top</a>)</p> -->